ctalv/houston-natives/PROPOSAL.md

 ## MVP
 - Identify any non-native plant
 - Compute a native plant most equivalent in size, shape, spread, etc.
+- User can search and browse native plants by filter

 ## Stretch Goals
 - Potted plants considered as a replacement factor